Cardisk/pyADB/README.md

     $ python3 main.py load

 This line will:
-* check the existance of the file, in this case `devices.json`
+* check the existence of the file, in this case `devices.json`
 * reads from it all the content
-* extracts only the information requiered (socket address)
+* extracts only the information required (socket address)
 * iterate on a list to check if the sockets are opened on port `5555`, if not it will discard the item
 * saves the information on a cache file